-The PMO plays a critical part in driving successful program and project delivery across an organization.
-It ensures that the required level of planning, control and delivery assurances are in place.
-This improved visibility and insight into program and project performance enables executives to more effectively control outcomes.
+As highlighted above, a PMO is a group that plays a critical part in driving successful program and project delivery across an organization.
+It ensures that the required level of planning, project controls, and quality checks are in place.
+It also drives visibility into program and project performance, enabling executives and team members to more effectively control and achieve the desired outcomes.

 - Increase confidence in planning

-Clear and consistent reporting across each project/program and portfolio of work, underpinned by reliable data supports effective program leadership.
+Clear and consistent reporting across each project/program/portfolio of work, underpinned by reliable data.

 - Manage continuous improvement